Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

 (i) The purely conformal potential $\left.
 V_{\rm eff} \right|_{\rm CQM} \propto - 1/x^{2}$, which carries the radial degrees of freedom, is strictly dominant for low angular momenta $\alpha \equiv \alpha_{l,D} $.

-(ii) The centrifugal potential term $ \alpha/\left( f r^{2} \right) \propto 1/x$, which carries the angular degrees of freedom, becomes comparable to the conformal interaction for high angular momenta $\alpha$. \end{quotation} Evidently, this {\em competition is the key\/} to answering the questions posed in Sec.~\ref{sec:introduction}, {\em regarding the relative roles played by the angular and radial degrees of freedom.\/}
+(ii) The centrifugal potential term $ \alpha/\left( f r^{2} \right) \propto 1/x$, which carries the angular degrees of freedom, becomes comparable to the conformal interaction for high angular momenta $\alpha$. \end{quotation} Evidently, this {\em interplay is the key\/} to answering the questions posed in section~\ref{sec:introduction}, {\em regarding the relative roles played by the angular and radial degrees of freedom.\/}

 With the above considerations in mind, we seek to reformulate the thermodynamics within this framework, in purely conformal terms.
 In this program, the critical components of the entropy calculation involve the sequential computation of the following quantities: the spectral function, the entropy, and Planck-scale renormalization.